anxkhn/azure-ai-900-exam-prep/questions.md

 Which service should you use to extract text, key/value pairs, and table data automatically from scanned documents?

-1. Form Recognizer
+A.  Form Recognizer
-2. Text Analytics
+B.  Text Analytics
-3. Language Understanding
+C.  Language Understanding
-4. Custom Vision
+D.  Custom Vision

 **Answer(s):** A